facebookarchive/caffe2/caffe2/share/contrib/benchmark_harness/README.md

 optional arguments:
-  -h, --help            show this help message and exit --android             Run the benchmark on all collected android devices.
+  -h, --help            show this help message and exit --android             Run the benchmark on all connected android devices.
   --host                Run the benchmark on the host.
   --local_reporter LOCAL_REPORTER
                         Save the result to a directory specified by this